CGJennings/se3docs/docs/um-install-troubleshooting.md

 Some Windows devices have weird graphics glitches when running Strange Eons, such as bits of the interface not being drawn or being drawn in the wrong place.
 If this happens to you, try these steps:

 1. Update your graphics driver to the latest version.
 Once installed and the the computer reboots, try starting Strange Eons again.
 2. If your computer has two graphics chipsets (one power saving and one high performance), try using Strange Eons with each in turn.
+Usually the high performance graphics option works best.
 3. Right click on the shortcut icon that you use to start Strange Eons and choose **Properties**.
 Look for the field labelled **Target**.
 In this field you will find something like `"C:\Program Files\Strange Eons\bin\strangeeons.exe"`.
 Edit this by adding a space, then the following (all *after* the `.exe"`):
-   `-J-Dsun.java2d.ddoffscreen=false`
+   `-J-Dsun.java2d.d3d=false`
    Click **OK** and try running the app again.
-4. The option above usually does the trick, but if that doesn't work, you can also try adding the following in various combinations to see if you can find one that works (put a space between each extra option, as well as between the options and the end of the `.exe"` bit):
+4. The above option usually does the trick, but may make Strange Eons run slower.
+You can also try adding a space followed by an additional option:
    `-J-Dsun.java2d.opengl=true`
-   `-J-Dsun.java2d.d3d=false`
+   This will enable drawing OpenGL, which may help Strange Eons run faster again.
+However, in some cases it may cause graphics glitches of its own.

 ## Error messages